SaintCill/Project2/README.md

 I've ran the javascript through two AIs to check if they could find any bugs.
 I tested the quiz on several devices and could not find anything that i would class as a bug.

 ## Deployment
-The site was deployed to GitHub pages.
-The steps to deploy are as follows:
--In the GitHub repository, navigate to the Settings tab -From the source section drop-down menu, select the Master Branch -Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The website was deployed using the following steps:
+- On the github repository, navigate to the settings tab
+- From the source section drop-down chose master branch
+- Once the master branch is chosen, a detailed ribbon should appear indicating that the deployment was successful

 ## Credits
 -[Web dev simplified](https://www.youtube.com/watch?v=MBaw_6cPmAw) on Youtube for the tutorial on custom modals